 - Eggs – adds protein and gives these donuts their structure and height

-- Almond milk – any type of milk will work and feel free to use oat milk to keep these donuts nut-free
+- Almond milk – any type of milk will work

 - Maple syrup – naturally adds a little extra sweetness and tastes amazing with all these cozy fall flavors